b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport**
 This work is very well executed for a reference work.

+### STRICKMANN, M. ###

+* Strickmann, Michel (auth.) & Faure, Bernard (ed.)
+(2002).
+'Chinese Magical Medicine'.
+Asian Religions & Cultures: Edited by Carl Bielefeldt & Bernard Faure.
+Stanford, California, U.S.A.: Stanford University Press.
+ISBN 0804739404 (pbk.: alk. paper).

+**Purport** This is a watershed and landmark study in the literature and is invaluable for our purposes.

 ### STUTLEY, M. ###

 Stutley, Margaret (2019, 1985).
 'The Illustrated Dictionary of Hindu Iconography'.
 Routledge Library Editions: Hinduism - Vol. 6.
 (NB: First published in 1985 by Routledge & Kegan Paul PLC, London, England, U.K.).
 Milton Park, Abingdon, Oxon, England, U.K.: Routledge (an imprint of the Taylor & Francis Group).
 ISBN 9780429053849 (Vol. 6) (ebk).